Kevin Barry: Legacy

 In 1930, Irish immigrants in Hartford, Connecticut, created a hurling club and named it after Barry.
 The club later disappeared for decades but was revived in 2011 by more recently arrived Irish immigrants and local Irish-Americans in the area.
 A commemorative stamp was issued by the Department of Posts and Telegraphs to mark the 50th anniversary of Barry's death in 1970.
 The University College Dublin and University of Galway branches of Ógra Fianna Fáil are named after him.
 Derrylaughan Kevin Barry's GAA club was founded in Clonoe, County Tyrone.

 In 1934, a large stained-glass window commemorating Barry was unveiled in Earlsfort Terrace, then the principal campus of University College Dublin.
 It was designed by Richard King of the Harry Clarke Studio.
 In 2007, UCD completed its relocation to the Belfield campus some four miles away and a fund was collected by graduates to defray the cost (estimated at close to €250,000) of restoring and moving the window to this new location.
 A grandnephew of Kevin Barry is Irish historian Eunan O'Halpin.
 There is an Irish republican flute band named after him in Glasgow, the "Volunteer Kevin Barry Republican Flute Band".

 Barry's execution is mentioned in the folk song "Rifles of the I.R.A.", which was written by Dominic Behan in 1968.
-The ballad "Kevin Barry", relating the story of his execution, has been sung by artists such as Paul Robeson, Leonard Cohen, Lonnie Donegan, Stompin' Tom Connors, the Hootenanny Singers, Damien Dempsey, The Clancy Brothers, Tommy Makem and The Dubliners.
+The ballad "Kevin Barry", relating the story of his execution, has been sung by artists such as Paul Robeson, Leonard Cohen, Lonnie Donegan, Stompin' Tom Connors, the Hootenanny Singers, Damien Dempsey, The Clancy Brothers, Kinky Friedman, Tommy Makem and The Dubliners.
 At the place where Kevin Barry was captured (North King Street/Church Street, Dublin), there are two blocks of social housing named after him.